uranija/JustMusic/README.md

 The goal of this project was to design and create the structure of a Music app which would allow a user to play audio files.
 There are many music player apps, and they make a wide variety of design choices.
 I had to decide by myself on the structure of the app and and i had to build all that structure using intents.
 I decided to build ann app to play music from the user’s library of music.

+Project objectives:
-Designing an app experience to achieve a certain goal Creating new activities
+- Designing an app
+- Creating new activities
-Using explicit Intents to link between activities in your app.
+- Using explicit Intents to link between activities
-Using OnClickListeners to add behavior to buttons using Java code.
+- Using OnClickListeners to add behavior to buttons using Java code